wangyihaier/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

    - **Password**: Enter Password.1!!

-   - **Subscription**: Select the same subscription you are using for this hands-on lab
+   - **Subscription**: Select the same subscription you are using for this hands-on lab.

-   - **Resource Group**: Select Use existing, and select the hands-on-lab-SUFFIX resource group
+   - **Resource Group**: Select Use existing, and select the hands-on-lab-SUFFIX resource group.

-   - **Location**: Select the location you are using for resources in this hands-on lab
+   - **Location**: Select the location you are using for resources in this hands-on lab.

      ![Screenshot of the Basics blade, with fields set to the previously mentioned settings.](./media/virtual-machine-basics-blade.png 'Create virtual machine Basics blade')